didikunz/CasparCGAddIn/README.md

 #CasparCGAddIn
-Excel plugin for CasparCG -Use Excel as your CasparCG client
+Excel plugin for CasparCG -Use Excel as your CasparCG client.

+Licensed under the Apache License.